 First, it burns longer than softer woods so that you can enjoy the fire for hours.
 You won’t go through it as quickly as some softer woods, which we’ll cover in just a minute.

-Second, it produces less smoke, so you won’t have to worry about irritating your eyes or lungs.
+Second, it produces less smoke, so you won’t have to worry about irritating yours or your pet’s eyes or lungs.
 Sure, you might encounter some, but if you’ve ever tried to burn wet wood, this will seem smokeless.

 And finally, it creates beautiful flames that are perfect for roasting marshmallows or telling ghost stories.